-Previously known as bereavement leave, compassionate leave enables full-time and part-time employees to access 2 days paid leave each time a member of the immediate family or household dies or contracts a life threatening illness or injury.
+Previously known as bereavement leave, compassionate leave enables full-time and part-time employees to access 2 full days paid leave each time a member of the immediate family or household dies or contracts a life threatening illness or injury.

-Compassionate leave, unlike annual leave and personal/carer’s leave doesn’t accrue based on an employee’s ordinary hours of work.
+Compassionate leave, unlike annual leave and personal/carer’s leave, doesn’t accrue based on an employee’s ordinary hours of work.
 Essentially this means an employee can access paid leave immediately when they commence with you (should the occasion arise).
 As this leave doesn’t accrue, it is not paid out on termination of employment nor does it ‘roll over’ from year to year like annual leave and personal/carer’s leave.
 When an employee accesses this leave they are simply paid at their base rate of pay for the hours they would have worked.

 Community service leave

 Employees are entitled to be absent from work to participate in eligible emergency services activities or jury duty.

 Community service leave is generally unpaid, however if an employee is absent for the purpose of serving on a jury, they will be entitled to be paid at their base rate of pay for the first 10 days of their absence.
 If an employee receives money from serving on a jury, any money they receive is deducted from what an employer will be obligated to pay.